 - What is rape?

-- What is the criminal injuries compensation authority (CICA)?
+- How the criminal injuries compensation authority (CICA) works

-- How does the criminal injuries compensation authority work?
+- What does the criminal injuries compensation authority take into account?

-- Is there a time limit for making a CICA claim for rape?
+- What is the time limit for making a CICA claim for rape?

-- Assessing the severity of physical and psychological damage following rape.
+- Assessing how severe the physical and psychological damage caused by rape is

-- The long-term effects of physical and psychological damage following rape.
+- What are the long-term physical and psychological effects following rape?

-- What to do if you need to make a rape claim?
+- What to do if you want to make a rape claim

 - What can a victim of rape claim for?